NAFTA ‘did not happen by accident,’ Mulroney says during defence of trade deal - Red Deer Advocate

 Much of Trump’s criticism about the trade deal has centred on concerns about a U.S. trade deficit with Canada and Mexico, meaning the Americans import more than they export.

-Mulroney contradicted such assessments, saying the U.S. actually enjoyed a $7.7 billion (U.S.) surplus in goods and services with Canada last year, while noting substantial Canadian and Mexican investments in the U.S. since the deal.
+Mulroney contradicted such assessments, saying the U.S. actually enjoyed a US$7.7-billion surplus in goods and services with Canada last year, while noting substantial Canadian and Mexican investments in the U.S. since the deal.

 “How do you explain today a 4.1 per cent unemployment rate in the United States, and a similar rate in Canada and growing prosperity in Mexico?”
 Mulroney said.